cotiviti/smile-dh-helm-charts/docs/upgrading/index.md

 # Upgrading the Helm Chart and Smile CDR

-## Upgrading From Pre-Release Versions
-If you have previously installed Smile CDR using the `1.0.0-pre.x` pre-release versions of the Helm Chart, then you will need to adjust your deployment process to use the `stable` release channel before you can use the officially supported versions.

-Please refer to the [Release Channels](./release-channels.md) section for more information on switching release channels.

 ## Choosing Helm Chart Versions
 As these Helm Charts follow SemVer 2.0, the version format is `MAJOR.MINOR.PATCH` with an optional suffix depending on the release channel being used (e.g. pre release (`-pre.n`) or next major release (`-next.n`))